For kids, Veterans Day may be a confusing day they do not fully understand, or maybe it's associated solely with getting a day off school.

 Celebrating the day can be as simple as calling a veteran to have a meaningful conversation about their story serving our country.
 If you don’t have a family member who’s a veteran, ask friends and others in your network if they know a veteran.

-With virtual meetings so popular these days, organize a Zoom call honoring family military members.
+Because virtual meetings grew in popularity during the pandemic, organizing a Zoom call honoring family military members can be an easy activity.
 Everyone on the call could wear military tees or the colors of their favorite branch of the military and share service photos and stories of the veterans in your life.

 Decorate your house and yard